 Ask Keri: Genetic testing services that tell you what to eat based on your DNA are everywhere.
 Will tailoring my diet to my genes lead to better health?

-Overall, my take is that while some of these tests may provide a genuinely helpful tidbit here or there, they are generally based on science that is not nearly established enough to rely on.
+Overall, my take is that while some of these tests may provide a genuinely helpful tidbit here or there, they are generally based on science that is not established enough to rely on.
 Right now, there is no solid evidence that eating a certain diet based on your specific genes will make you slimmer, happier, or healthier.
 (Sorry!)
-There’s plenty of evidence eating more vegetables will.
+There’s plenty of evidence that eating more vegetables will.
 So, unfortunately, it pays to focus on the less sexy factors (as usual, right?).

 Here are some details on how I’ve come to these conclusions.

 Research on DNA-Based Diets

 Nutrigenomics is the study of how genes and nutrients interact, and guess what?
 We do know for sure that they do a lot of interacting.
 Specific foods and nutrients alter gene expression in major, complex ways.
 This, in turn, impacts metabolic processes, and therefore, your overall well-being.